nephilimboy/XeniumNFV/README.md

-# XeniumNFV (This Project Moved to Gitlab and not Supported on Microsoft Github anymore !)
+# XeniumNFV (This Project Moved to Gitlab and not Supported on Microsoft Github anymore ! plz use gitlab link)

 https://gitlab.com/nephh/XeniumNFV